Virtualization-projects/panamax-ui-wiki/Fleet-Adapter.md

 IP address derived from the value associated with the etcd key of the same name created when the dependency's container is created, e.g. DB_1_SERVICE_HOST=172.17.8.101

 **alias_PORT**
 Full URL for the dependency's container, e.g. DB_1_PORT=tcp://172.17.8.101:3306.
 These values correspond to the lowest exposed port binding rule.
+If the child container in the link relationship exposes more than one port only the lowest numbered port will be used for the Fleet unit configuration.

 Additionally, for each port binding rule, the following 4 variables will be set: